Srihaas007/WhatsApp-Food-BOT/README.md

-# The Pizza Bot
+# WhatsApp Food BOT

-Pizza Bot is a WhatsApp chat bot created using the Twilio Programmable SMS API
+WhatsApp chat bot created using the Twilio Programmable SMS API

 # What is Needed
   - A Google Developers API Key